estelle-tamalet/estelle-tamalet/README.md

 # 👋 Hello, I'm Estelle!

-I'm an apprentice software developer, currently pursuing my third year of engineering studies in software development and operational IT.
+I'm an apprentice software developer, currently pursuing my forth year of engineering studies in software development and operational IT.

 ## 📫 Contact Me